YORK City boss Colin Walker has swooped to make goalkeeper Michael Ingham and utility man Mark Greaves his first signings of the summer.

 He scored in Burton's 4-3 victory over the Minstermen last August and Walker pointed out that he would be considered for both positions next season.

 The City boss said: "He is a vastly experienced Football League player and brings exactly what we are looking for in the middle of midfield or defence.
-He can do a dual role and I've signed him for that reason.
+He can do a dual role and I've signed him

 "He's played as many times in both positions and doesn't care where he plays."